Art Therapy for Children's Cancer Ward

-The Teapot Trust
+Charity information: The Teapot Trust

 Children in hospital who are receiving treatment for cancer usually also have accompanying emotional and physical challenges.
 They may experience feelings of anger and frustration; anxiety over the future; loss of self-esteem; have body image issues and suffer difficulties with communication, social or physical skills.